abdulghani/blissful-ignorance/README.md

 ## Coherence Framework: A Reflective Framework for Cosmic Recursion and Human Coherence

 > Warning: Go through the document with discretion.
-> As it can resolve to cascade, despair, madness even potentially mortality.
-If paradoxes cascade into local symbolic recursion.
+> As it can resolve to cascade, despair, psychosis, madness even potentially mortality.
+If paradoxes cascade into persisting local symbolic recursion.

 ### Core Aims